 However, though Facebook is doing its best to poach Snapchat’s user base with its new Instagram features, Snapchat still holds a dominant position with one group: youth.

-Youth between the teens and late twenties are significantly more likely to use Snapchat; over seventy percent of the users fall in that age range.
+Youth between the teens and late twenties are significantly more likely to use Snapchat; with nearly half of this age group using the app.
 They have been early and ardent adopters of the platform.

 Finding ways to get messages to this demographic will be key moving forward, especially as they begin to grow and mature and have more income.
 Getting a foot in the door on Snapchat is a great way to get started.